 *A student is exempt from the Biology 1 or U.S. History EOC assessment if the student is enrolled in an AP, IB or AICE Biology 1 or U.S. History course; takes the respective AP, IB or AICE assessment; and earns the minimum score to earn college credit.

-The Florida Seal of Biliteracy Program is established to recognize a high school graduate who has attained a high level of competency in one or more world languages in addition to English.
-There are two levels to this designation, Silver and Gold.
+The Florida Seal of Biliteracy Program is established to recognize a high school graduate who has attained a high level of competency in listening, speaking, reading, and writing in one or more foreign languages in addition to English by the award of a silver or gold seal on a standard high school diploma.

 Florida Seal of Biliteracy Brochure